inventables/Fast-Quadric-Mesh-Simplification/README.md

 You need to have [emscripten](https://emscripten.org/) installed locally, e.g. `brew install emscripten`.

 Run `make` or `make debug`.
-If updating the `vendor/` files in Easel, you should do both.

-1. Run `make` and copy over the generated `*.wasm` file
+If updating the `vendor/` files in Easel, you should do the former and copy over the generated `*.js` and `*.wasm` files.
-2. Run `make debug` and copy over the generated `*.js` bindings file

-It's nice to have a non-minified JS bindings file in our vendor directory so it's human readable.
-It will get minified by `esbuild` anyway.
+It would be nice to have a non-minified JS bindings file in our vendor directory so it's human readable.
+Especially since it gets minified by `esbuild` anyway.
+However, it doesn't appear that's possible while also generating an optimized version of the WASM output.

 ## Testing